ElVit/hassio-addons/rsync/DOCS.md

 The second command will copy all files from the client to the server (push).
 Since home assistant is also capable of mount SMB shares it is also possible to sync data from/to a SMB share (see second command).

+> [!TIP]
-**HINT**: You may also use [home assistant secrets](https://www.home-assistant.io/docs/configuration/secrets/) in your addon-configuration.
+> You may also use [home assistant secrets](https://www.home-assistant.io/docs/configuration/secrets/) in your addon-configuration.
-At least for your password it is highly recommended to use it.
+> At least for your password it is highly recommended to use it.

+> [!TIP]
-**HINT**: Please be aware that if the path `/config/*` is used in the addon-configuration, this path is actually mapped to the directoy `/addon_configs/xxxxxxxx_webdav/` (`xxxxxxxx` is the hex value of the addon repository).
+> Please be aware that if the path `/config/*` is used in the addon-configuration,
+> this path is actually mapped to the directoy `/addon_configs/xxxxxxxx_webdav/` (`xxxxxxxx` is the hex value of the addon repository).

 ## Executing a rsync command